 Again Cameron flashed a hint of a smile.
-"It's the only one you need."
+"It's the one you'd prefer."

 There was a sudden presence of warmth in his mind, creating something bordering on euphoria.
 Relax, a voice said.
 It was the voice of Mike Cameron, though his lips never moved.